Photo by Brian Bilek

 What are Posts Tagged at My Location?

-This might sound like an obvious question but it can be confusing understanding the difference between posts that tag your @handle and posts that are tagged at your location.
-When someone tags your handle (your name on Instagram with an “@” sign in front of it), you get a notification so it’s easy to keep track of and respond to.
-Photos tagged at your location are different because the physical location of your business that people can tag in their posts is actually not connected to your account or handle in any way that can notify you when posts tag your location.
+This might sound like a silly question, but understanding the difference between posts that tag your @handle versus your location can be confusing.
+Location tagging occurs when patrons tag a photo at the address of your bar or restaurant on Instagram.
+When someone tags your handle (your Instagram username with an “@” sign in front of it), you get a notification so it’s easy to track and respond to.
+But photos tagged at your location are different because the physical location of your bar or restaurant is not connected to your account.
+This means you won’t get a notification when someone tags a post at your establishment.

-How to Turn Instagram Posts Tagged at Your Business Into Repeat Customers
+How to Find Posts Tagged at Your Bar or Restaurant

-Looking for a better way to market your beverage program?
-Check out TapHunter’s Social Media Tools to increase your following and engage with your community, also consider registering for our upcoming webinar.
+Looking for more ways to market your beverage program with Instagram?
+Watch our free webinar, How Instagram Can Help Your Bar or Restaurant Make More Money or check out TapHunter’s Social Media Tools to increase your following and engage with your community.